Para leer la versión en español de este artículo, hacé clic acá.

 Could she pinpoint what brought on that wave of groundbreaking musicians she became so intimately involved with?
 “Nobody had any money in our group of downtown people, you needed very little to get by.
 The rents were very cheap at the time.
 So you had cheap rent and you wouldn’t have to work too hard, which meant you had extra time for creativity and to do things you wanted to do instead of killing yourself working to pay your rent.
 That definitely played a part.”

-It is kind of strange to hear Roberta describe that scene as a byproduct of something as mundane as cheap rent.
+It feels a little strange at first to hear Roberta describe that scene as a byproduct of something as mundane as cheap rent.
 But it also makes complete sense.
 For me, some of the most exciting, imaginative, wildly unpredictable art in the entire history of popular music came from that movement.
 “Punk,” “new wave,” or simply “pop”; whatever you choose to call that shift that happened around 1975, a year that is perceived as the start of something brand new, but in reality– as with most cultural revolutions — was actually an amalgam of what had preceded it.

 One thing that does seem obvious from looking at the photos on display is that, with the exception of Debbie Harry and a few others, this scene seemed to be dominated by men.
 I ask Roberta if she ever found it difficult to be taken seriously as a woman photographer in the scene.
 “I don’t think I really cared if I was taken seriously,” she offers.
 “I never thought about how anybody took me.
 You either like my picture or you don’t like my picture.
 One way or another, I’m there, and I’m going to do what I’m going to do.”